 Even very young children know that sometimes, as you move, nearer objects will seem to move relative to more distant objects.
 Children wouldn't know the name of this phenomenon; it is called parallax.
 Scientists in the time of Copernicus and Galileo also knew about parallax.
 This knowledge led to the most serious and valid challenge to the theory that the earth moved; stellar parallax.
 They argued that if the earth moved around the sun as Copernicus and Galileo suggested, then there must be some evidence of parallax effects.
 A moving earth would mean that the earth would be on opposite sides of the sun six months apart.
-And if the earth was on opposite sides of the sun six months apart there should be some visible change in the relative position of the stars during the year (nearer stars should seem to move relative to more distant stars).
-Yet the relative positions of nearer and farther stars seemed to remain the same.
+And if the earth was on opposite sides of the sun six months apart there should be some visible change in the relative position of the stars during the year.
+Nearer stars should seem to move relative to more distant stars.
+The relative positions of nearer and farther stars seemed to remain the same.